All Episodes

 Russert has been dead less than six hours.

-Matthews is on TV blaming Bush for fooling Russert, the great patriot, lying to the great patriot Russard, and that's what got us into the So he blamed Russert.
+Matthews is on TV blaming Bush for fooling Russert, the great patriot.

-He blamed Russert essentially for the Iraq war when they're what?
+He blamed Russert essentially for the Iraq War when they're what?

-Well, Bush and Russard.
+Well, Bush and Russert.

-Russert for being fooled by it, and Bush for lying to him about it.
+Russert for being fooled by it and Bush for lying to him about it.

 We'll be back in just a minute, folks.